luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 The photos load in strange on animals pages.
 Maybe lowering resilution would help?
 1. takes a awhile to load pics (paint them in the browser maybe??) longer on first load (faster when cached)
 2. scrolling the page also is weird and photos take a second to load. (paint issue too?)

-I want similiar functionality for the groups form for the set all... fields
-@GROUP_STATUS_DESIGN_DECISION.md (149-157)
-I think that if all the foster_visability status of the animals in group are the same the group field "set all animals Visibility on Fosters Needed page" should indicate that in some way like have a green check at says "no conflicts" or "all grouped animals visability matches"  and the foster_visability drop down should be set to the groups shared foster_visability.